 Before you enable Dynamic Re-Ranking for an index, always A/B test your re-ranking first.

 You can enable Re-Ranking on the Dynamic Re-Ranking page in the dashboard.
 Select the index you want to activate Re-Ranking for, and press the Activate Re-Ranking button.

 A/B test Dynamic Re-Ranking

-You should always use A/B tests to test Re-Ranking on an index.
-This way, you can accurately measure the impact Re-Ranking has on your search.
-You can create an A/B test for Re-Ranking directly from the AI Re-Ranking page in the dashboard, by clicking the Launch an A/B test button at the top right of the page.
-Clicking this button shows a form that allows you to quickly create an A/B test with the desired traffic split and duration.
-You can also set filters so that we only re-rank records that match this specific filter.
-This way, you can prevent, for example, items that are not in stock from being promoted by Dynamic Re-Ranking.
+Always use A/B testing to evaluate re-ranking on an index.
+This way, you can accurately measure re-ranking’s effect on your search.
+You can create an A/B test for re-ranking directly from the Dynamic Re-Ranking page in the dashboard by clicking the Launch an A/B test button at the top right of the page.
+Clicking this button shows a form that lets you create an A/B test with the desired traffic split and duration.
+You can also set a filter so that Dynamic Re-Ranking only re-ranks records that match the filter.
+This way, you can prevent, for example, Dynamic Re-Ranking from promoting items that aren’t in stock.